motech/motech/docs/source/get_started/model_data/model_data.rst

 Thanks to this declaration type safe access to methods of the interface will be gained, the generic parameter Patient will be inserted for the returned/parameter values.

 This way of defining services for DDEs also allows to define additional lookups on the service.
-This lookups are defined as plain method declarations with annotations.
-Their implementation will be generated at runtime by MDS.
-The lookup method must be annotated with **@Lookup** annotation.
+These lookups are defined as plain method declarations with annotations and their implementation will be generated at runtime by MDS.
+The lookup method must be annotated with a **@Lookup** annotation.
 Method parameters should be marked with @LookupField annotation in order to connect the parameter with the actual entity field.

 .. note::

-    If the @LookupField annotation is not present, MDS ill fall back to trying to recognize the method parameter name, take note that this requires debug information at runtime, so you have to compile your classes with appropriately.
+    If the @LookupField annotation is not present, MDS will fall back to an attempt to recognize the method parameter name, take note that this requires debug information at runtime, so you have to compile your classes appropriately.

 .. code-block:: java

     public interface PatientDataService extends MotechDataService<Patient> {

         /*
-         * This lookup find a single patient based on the field 'name'.
+         * This lookup finds a single patient based on the field 'name'.
          * So invoking this method like this: byName("John") will
          * return the patient with the name "John".
          */
         @Lookup
         Patient byName(@LookupField(name = "name") String name);

-        /*
-         * Same as above, but with QueryParams.
-Note that if this method is not defined, it will be generated automatically from the lookup above.
-         */
-        @Lookup
-        Patient byName(@LookupField(name = "name") String name, QueryParams queryParams);

         /*
          * The count method.
 Note that if this method is not defined,